No One Reads My Blog – 10 Practical And Simple Solutions

 Select your blog theme or topic and then narrow it down to questions that attract a lot of attention and answers.

-It doesn’t matter if your topic is Architecture or Zoology, there are always questions that need answers, and you can help someone.
+It doesn’t matter if your topic is Architecture or Zoology; questions always need answers, and you can help someone.

 Hey you, how can I help you